-- contemplate that a Rulings Panel might be established; - include limits on investigation powers for monitoring and enforcing compliance with gas governance regulations and rules, obligations on industry participants to cooperate with any investigation, and privileges protection (sections 43U to 43W); - contain a list of the orders that the Rulings Panel can make (sections 43X and 43Y); - impose limits on tort claims against service providers (section 43Z); and - establish rights of judicial review and appeal to the Courts (sections 43ZA to 43ZJ).
+- contemplate that a Rulings Panel may be established; - include limits on investigation powers for monitoring and enforcing compliance with gas governance regulations and rules, obligations on industry participants to co-operate with any investigation, and privileges protection (sections 43U to 43W); - contain a list of the orders that the Rulings Panel can make (sections 43X and 43Y); - impose limits on tort claims against service providers (section 43Z); and - establish rights of judicial review and appeal to the Courts (sections 43ZA to 43ZJ).

-c) Supplementary powers
+Supplementary powers

-In addition, section 43S of the Act includes supplementary empowering provisions applying to any regulation or rule made under Subpart 1 of Part 4A of the Act (which includes rules for allocation and reconciliation arrangements).
-Those provisions include the ability for rules or regulations to:
+In addition, section 43S of the Act includes supplementary empowering provisions applying to any regulation or rule made under Subpart 1 of Part 4A of the Act (which includes the Reconciliation rules) Those provisions include the ability for rules or regulations to:

-- (a) provide for 1 or more persons or bodies or groups of persons to carry out functions in relation to those regulations or rules, and for matters concerning their establishment, constitution, functions, members (including their appointment, removal, duties, and protection from liability), procedures, employees, administration and operation, funding by participants, and reporting requirements: - (b) provide for systems, processes and procedures (including dispute resolution procedures), and the keeping, supply and disclosure of information, in relation to any matters specified in this subpart: - (c) prescribe the form and manner in which information is to be disclosed: - ... - (e) prescribe when and for how long information must be disclosed: - (f) exempt or provide for exemptions (including provide for the revocation of exemptions), on any terms and conditions, of any person or class of persons from all or any of the requirements in regulations or rules made under this subpart: - (g) provide for the supply of information for the purpose of administration and enforcement of this Act, and regulations and rules made under this Act: - (h) provide for transitional provisions: - (i) provide for any other matters contemplated by this Act or necessary for its administration or necessary for giving it full effect.
+- (a) provide for 1 or more persons or bodies or groups of persons to carry out functions in relation to those regulations or rules, and for matters concerning their establishment, constitution, functions, members (including their appointment, removal, duties, and protection from liability), procedures, employees, administration and operation, funding by participants, and reporting requirements: - (b) provide for systems, processes and procedures (including dispute resolution procedures), and the keeping, supply and disclosure of information, in relation to any matters specified in this subpart: - (c) prescribe the form and manner in which information is to be disclosed: - (d) require disclosed information, or information from which disclosed information is derived (in whole or in part), to be certified, in the prescribed form, by persons belonging to any specified class of persons: - (e) prescribe when and for how long information must be disclosed: - (f) exempt or provide for exemptions (including provide for the revocation of exemptions), on any terms and conditions, of any person or class of persons from all or any of the requirements in regulations or rules made under this subpart: - (g) provide for the supply of information for the purpose of administration and enforcement of this Act, and regulations and rules made under this Act: - (h) provide for transitional provisions: - (i) provide for any other matters contemplated by this Act or necessary for its administration or necessary for giving it full effect.

-3.2 Legal requirements when recommending rules or regulations a) Section 43L - consultation
+2.2 Legal requirements when recommending rules or regulations

+Section 43L - consultation